 Educating children on environmental matters and developing a culture of caring for the climate is critical.
-One report from the University of Stanford that examined teaching pupils from nursery school through high school graduation on such issues found that 83% of pupils improved their environmental behavior.
+One report from the University of Stanford that examined teaching pupils from nursery school through high school on such issues found that 83% of pupils improved their environmental behavior.
 Education of course is also needed to train workers for the new clean energy economy.
 It also requires increased teaching of math and science skills.

-Probably the best-known climate education effort in the U.S. is the Climate Reality Project, started by former Vice-President Al Gore.
+Probably the best-known climate education effort in the U.S. is the Climate Reality Project, started by former Vice President Al Gore.
 Gore estimates that he has shown his PowerPoint presentation An Inconvenient Truth to more than 1,000 audiences.
 In addition to its education efforts, Climate Reality trains” people to become powerful activists, providing the skills, campaigns, and resources to push for aggressive climate action and high-level policies that accelerate a just transition to a cleaner and greener world.”

-Educating starts with educating yourself about climate change, its causes, and the solutions.
+Education starts with educating yourself about climate change, its causes, and the solutions.
 There are many resources for this, starting with this book.
-You can arrange – either by yourself or by a group like Climate Reality Project – to give a presentation about climate change.
-You can organize your own event at a community center, school or your home.
-Reach out to existing groups to see if they would like a presentation.
-Consider contacting civic groups, social organizations, business associations, faith groups, etc. that might not normally present such a program to their members.
+You can also contact a group like Climate Reality Project to give a presentation about climate change at a community center, school, place of worship, or your own home.

-Tell your story: How you became engaged and why you are concerned are some of the most powerful tools you have.
+Tell your story: how you became engaged and why you are concerned are some of the most powerful tools you have.
 Find out what climate change means to them.
 Give space for reflection.
-Listen and show you’ve heard.
+Listen and show you have heard.
 Respect your audience and find common ground and shared values.
 Focus on building trust, not on having an argument.
 Emphasize how climate change affects us here and now, in our everyday lives.
 Focus on benefits of climate change engagement.
 Creatively empower people to take meaningful and purposeful action.